Dodge Ram Cummins Horsepower & Torque

 Many updates prior to 2019 were fairly minor less the emissions changes.
 A lot of the 6.7 Cummins horsepower & torque improvements were due to transmissions and software changes.
 However, the large updates to the engine block, camshafts, valvetrain, cylinder head, and turbocharger came in 2019.

 Cummins 5.9 & 6.7 turbodiesel engines are an awesome choice in Ram 2500/3500 trucks.
-Dodge Ram Cummins engines have come a long way since the initial release of the 5.9L engine.
+This platform has come a long way since the initial release of the 5.9L engine.
 All the way from 400 lb-ft in the early days to a whopping 1,075 lb-ft of torque in 2021.

 HP and torque changed a lot over the years.
 Many small improvements were from engine software updates, and other minor tweaks to support the new power output.
 One big consideration is the automatic vs manual Cummins diesel engines.
 With the 5.9 Cummins the manuals reigned supreme.
 However, manuals are no longer an option on the 2019+ 6.7L engine since they fell too far behind.